Quicr/new-qmsg/doc/arch.md

 ### Dump Tool

-Takes subpath and dumps all messages under that path to individual files
+Takes subpath and dumps all messages and MLS message (commit, welcome, and key-package)  under that path to individual files

 ### Load Tool

 Takes set of files from dump tools and publishes all the files

+### Member Tool

+CLI tool that run on osx that allows creation of orgs, teams, users, devices

+* provisioned with orgID and has pub/priv keys for admin user

+* Keep track of current number of teams and epoch number

+* Can create a new team and add Admin user to team

+* can get hKP as input and add that user to a team

+* can dump all deviceID for all devices in a team

+* can create and publish vcard for device in team

+## Random Projects

+Relay to Relay sync of data using rsync

+Relay to Relay sync of data using IPFS.